MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/deviceimageloadevents.md

 # DeviceImageLoadEvents

- This table is part of Microsoft Defender for Endpoints with Azure Sentinel.
+ This table is part of Microsoft Defender for Endpoints with Microsoft Sentinel.
 This table contains DLL loading events.

 ## Categories